How to certify as a B Corp?

 Steps to B Corp Certification

 Becoming a B Corp is a rigorous but rewarding process.
-These seven steps give you an overview of the process to become a B Corp.
+These steps give you an overview of the process to become a B Corp.

 • 1

-Create a free account on the BIA
+Create a free account on in B Impact

 • 2